RyanMagyar/billboard-rewind/README.md

-# Billboard Rewind - Spotify Playlist Generator
+# Playlist Rewind - Spotify Playlist Generator

-Billboard Rewind is a site where users can view various [Billboard.com](https://www.billboard.com/) charts for given dates.
+Playlist Rewind is a site where users can view various [Billboard.com](https://www.billboard.com/) charts for given dates.
 After connecting a Spotify account users can then convert the given Billboard chart to a Spotify playlist.

 The site is currently awaiting approval from Spotify for access to public users.

-Here is a short demo video for the site in the meantime: [Demo Video](https://youtu.be/O0qu6ET8pLo)
+Here is a short demo video for the site in the meantime: [Demo Video](https://www.youtube.com/watch?v=pB3O7KRWSqs)

 # How It Works: